 Many of our mums understandably feel a bit nervous in the run-up to the start dates of our training.
 Those age old worries of ‘what if I can’t do it?’, ‘how will I fit it all in?’ are real.
-This was certainly the experience of Sam Bradley who recently graduated from our Social Media Marketing: Associate Programme.
+This was certainly the experience of Sam Bradley who recently graduated from our Advanced Diploma in Social Media Marketing.
 But luckily she had nothing to worry about, check out this blog where she shares how with the support of her peer group, the Digital Mums Mothership and her own kick-ass drive to succeed she is now qualified.
 And despite literally just graduating she ALREADY has a job...

 I was raised in a home that wasn’t particularly positive.
 My parents were very negative people who fought often, and eventually divorced when I was 13.
 As a result, I grew up lacking confidence in my abilities, floundered quite a lot, and suffered horrendous postnatal depression after the birth of both my girls, Imogen, 12 and Elizabeth, 2.

 Even though I got good A Levels and enjoyed a relatively successful PR and Communications career, when I hit 40 I felt unfulfilled; that I’d never really found my ‘niche’ or reached my potential.
 When I went back to work after maternity leave in 2015 my job felt a bit trite and meaningless, and the nationwide travel to visit clients became a major pain.